rockdisc/Book-of-Knowledge/4-DND/Ors/2-Main/Bon.md

 one of the [[Variables]]

 Bonded Object: Holy Symbol
-Magic Item: Mirror that shows a little mirage of incoming enemy
+Magic Item: Holy incense of healing, 1d8 aoe per bonus

 ## Power(s):